jmcerrejon/misapuntesde/src/2019/06/new-raspberry-pi-4-all-the-info-you-need-to-know.md

 ---
 id: 903
 title: New Raspberry Pi 4.
 All the info you need to know
+description: New Raspberry Pi 4.
+All the info you need to know
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2019-06-24 10:30:00